alinecbsr/icosocial-front/README.md

 <br>

 <p align="center" style="color: #333">
-<strong>Icósocial</strong> is an NGO (non-governmental organization) that helps people (children and their guardians) by offering language, sports and other classes.</p>
+<strong>Icósocial</strong> Icósocial is an NGO (Non-Governmental Organization) that serves people (children and their guardians) offering language classes, sports, music and other classes in addition to offering social benefits such as clothing bazaar and donations of basic food baskets.</p>

 ## :floppy_disk: Technology